All Products

 Billing method

-• Pay-as-you-go: The fee for managing one cluster is USD 0.09 per hour.
+Pay-as-you-go: USD 0.09 per cluster per hour.
 Prices may vary by region.
 Your actual bill reflects the final charge.

 Billing cycle

-Billing occurs hourly, aligned to the top of the hour (for example, 10:00–11:00).
+Billing is hourly, aligned to the top of each hour (for example, 10:00–11:00).
 The first billing cycle after cluster creation and the last cycle before cluster release are not charged.
-Bills usually appear 10–30 minutes after the end of each cycle.
+Bills appear 10–30 minutes after the end of each cycle.

-For a detailed billing example, see Billing cycle for cluster management fees.
+For a billing example, see Billing cycle for cluster management fees.

 Important

-You are charged cluster management fees when your cluster is in the Running, Upgrading, Draining, Removing, or configuring state.
+Cluster management fees apply when the cluster is in the Running, Upgrading, Draining, Removing, or Configuring state.

 Cloud resource fees